This subwoofer port calculator will help you determine the length of the port you should use in your ported subwoofer enclosure.

 How To Use The Sub Port Length Calculator

-- Round or Ported Box: First you need to select whether you are using a round or slotted port for your box design.
+- Round or Ported Box: First, you need to select whether you are using a round or slotted port for your box design.
 Check out our article on round vs. slotted ports.

 - Enclosure Volume: The enclosure volume is the internal airspace of your box, enter this number.
 This is measured in cubic feet.